CPSC Reports Sharp Rise in Trampoline Injuries Olympic

 Trampolines have become increasingly popular in recent years.
-For the first time, trampoline gymnastics will be a featured sport at the Olympic Games in Sydney, Australia later this week.
+Trampoline gymnastics became an Olympic sport at the 2000 Games in Sydney, Australia.
 In 1998, an estimated 640,000 backyard trampolines were sold in the United States

 Most trips to the emergency room are the result of jumpers colliding with one another, falling on the trampoline springs or frame, falling or jumping off the trampoline, or attempting somersaults and stunts.
 To reduce injuries, CPSC has worked with the industry to develop a new standard for trampolines, which went into effect in 1999.
 Four new requirements were added to make trampolines safer and alert consumers to potential dangers: